NDepend

-I promise that I’ll get to a treatment of code coverage tools in short order.
-In this post, I’ll go through 6 different options and list their features to help you make a decision.
+In this post, we’ll go through 8 different .NET code coverage tools and list their features to help you make a decision.

 But first, I want to offer a quick disclaimer and warning.